 Dow Jones Publishing hired me to edit and sell PR texts to colleges.
-My grandfather always said one learns ‘by doing’ so I got an internship at the top PR firm, Rogers and Cowan.
-Though overqualified with a degree from Harvard Business, they let me intern for experience while I worked nights for Dow Jones.
+My grandfather always said one learns “by doing” so I got an internship at the top PR firm, Rogers and Cowan.
+Though over qualified including attending Harvard Business School, they let me intern for experience while I worked for Dow Jones at night.

 Lily Lipton hired me at Public Information Network.
 It was all about booking interviews, booking space, booking everything by phone.
 No one had computers.
 I also lectured at Loyola Marymount and UCLA on the art of PR.
 The publicist Julian Meyers was my idol.
 Also Frank Lieberman.
 I was trained by giants.
 The basic PR formula is: awareness equals opportunity equals financial success.
 Nowadays, it’s all social media.
 But without links to actual publications, it’s just fake news.

 My firm warns other PR companies not to allow false royalty.
 We won’t allow phonies pretending to be the Duke of Earl or somebody, to prey on a gullible public.
 The worst of them is Zsa Zsa Gabor’s husband, Frédéric Prinz von Anhalt.
 He’s banned from all our events.